Cmdpro/Databank/modchanges.md

 ### Fixes
-- Fixed hidden blocks not updating if the advancement didn't have a display
+- Fixed crashing if a hidden block is hidden as something with fewer properties